sarath-marvin-7/sarath-marvin-7/README.md

 ## I'm a FrontEnd Webdeveloper from Chennai, India
 - UI / UX 💻
-- Currently working as Angular Devloper👨🏽‍💻
+- Currently working as Angular Developer👨🏽‍💻
 - Goals: Learn everything and contribute to more open source projects

 ### Languages and Tools